 Yes, I do get cravings.
 I’m still human!
 When I do get cravings, they’re typically less intense than they used to be.
-I’m usually able to satisfy my cravings by eating a piece of fruit, a fruit-sweetened treat or even a piece of unsweetened chocolate (seriously!).
-There are days where my cravings are worst and I do eat a few pieces of sugar-free desserts in one sitting.
+I’m usually able to satisfy my cravings by eating a piece of fruit, a small treat, popcorn or even a piece of unsweetened chocolate (seriously!).
+I do eat more than usual some days.
 The way I see it, those are “normal cravings”.
 I don’t isolate myself to binge like I used to.
 My cravings aren’t as urgent and they can be satisfied with less.
 Eating 2-3 cookies is nothing compared to 12 and more.
-Bottom line is: I’m not perfect and I’ll never be the girl that never craves sugar, but I’m far more in control now.
+Bottom line is: I’m not perfect (whatever that is) and I don’t expect to ever be.

 I wrote a blog post with my top 22 tips for managing sugar cravings.
 You can find it here.

 Again, I don’t like the word cheating.
 It leads to unnecessary guilt.
 However, like I mentioned several times on the blog, I’m not stopping myself from eating something with a little bit of added sugar.
 For example, I still eat SunButter, condiments and store-bought bread regularly.
 I also don’t stop myself from tasting a bite or two of a dessert Shaun might be eating when we’re travelling for example.
 I do what works for me and I’ve learned a lot about myself along the way.